An expression tree is a binary tree with numbers (e.g., 10, 5, 20) in the leaf (terminal) nodes and operators (+,/,*,-) in the internal...

 ExpressionNode

-is very similar to BinaryNode<String>
+ExpressionNode is very similar to BinaryNode<String> but it is

 does not use generic types.
 It always stores a String value in the